debiki/talkyard/README.md

    Eventually, when done compiling, Play Framework will start.
 Then this message will get logged:

         app_1  | [info] application - Starting...
+[EsM200HELLO]

    But it's easy to miss, because after that, the server logs even more messages.
-Instead, when you _no longer_ see these messages:

-        [info] Compiling 1 Scala source to ....

-   the you'll know the server has probably started _for real_.
-And you can continue:
+You can continue with the next step just below anyway — just keep reloading the browser page until any "is starting" message disappears.

 1. Create a forum